Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 ---
 title: 'Chapter 2: Dealing with qualitative perception'
 description: This chapter deals with categorical variables.
-We introduce the notions of bar plot.
+We introduce the notions of bar plot, of contingency table, of independence.
 prev: /chapter1
 next: /chapter3
 type: chapter